Aimarekin/Aimarekins-Spicetify-Extensions/playing-source/README.md

 With Spicetify Marketplace, or manually with the file dist/playing-source.js

 ## Theming
-If you're a theme developer, you can modify the CSS rules of this extension.See app.tsx for the CSS applied on the created elements.
+If you're a theme developer, you can modify the CSS rules of this extension.
+See app.tsx for the CSS applied on the created elements.

 ## Translating
 This extension is localized.
 See the files under src/loc to translate this extension into your language.